WWDC (FM): Rock DC 101

 In the late 1960s and early 1970s, it simulcasted the programming of its middle of the road (MOR) AM sister station on weekdays, and played oldies at night and on weekends.
+Early on, pop-oriented acts including Elton John, Billy Joel, Fleetwood Mac, Hall & Oates and Rod Stewart were core artists.

 In the mid-1970s, it played progressive rock at night for a few months, and then switched full-time to an album rock music format.
-Its AM counterpart, WWDC, was the first American radio station to play a Beatles song when it aired "I Want to Hold Your Hand" in December 1963.
+Its AM counterpart, WWDC, was the first American radio station to play the Beatles' song "I Want to Hold Your Hand" when it aired in December 1963; this led to the song's planned American release being pushed up by a few weeks, launching Beatlemania in the United States.

 WWDC-FM enjoyed success with the rock format in the 1980s.
 The station was #1 in men (Arbitron) and was quite profitable.
 One of the premier album rock stations in the country, the disc jockey staff featured Greaseman in the morning, Dusty Scott in midday, Steveski in afternoons and Kirk McEwen in the evening.
 With this lineup and format, WWDC-FM consistently ran in the 6s, dominating men in the nation's 7th largest market.
 The format was a combination of current rock releases along with rock tracks from the 1960s and 1970s.
-Other DJs ("Boss Jocks") during the 1980s included Adam "Smash" Smasher, Ernie D'Kaye, Cerphe, Sandy Edwards, Buddy Rizer, Rich Levinson, Tim Shamble, YDB (Young Dave Brown), Sean Donohue (Rusty Brainpan), and Vinnie Brewster.
+Other DJs ("Boss Jocks") during the 1980s included Adam "Smash" Smasher, Ernie Kyger (Ernie D'Kaye), Cerphe, Sandy Edwards, Buddy Rizer, Rich Levinson, Tim Shamble, YDB (Young Dave Brown), Sean Donohue (Rusty Brainpan), and Vinnie Brewster.